developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----
 <a name="softwarecomponents4"></a>
 ### StageNow
 **Device-staging utility for configuring Zebra devices** provides a point-and-click environment for quickly setting up and deploying devices by scanning, tapping an NFC tag or reading settings from in a file.
-Integrates seamlessly with most Enterprise Mobility Management systems for easy mass deployment across an enterprise.
+Integrates seamlessly with most Enterprise Mobility Management systems for seamless mass deployment of device settings across an enterprise.

 [Learn more about StageNow](/stagenow)

 -----

 ### Workforce Connect
-Provides access to enterprise data and apps, push-to-talk calls, PBX calls and secure messaging.
+**Provides access to enterprise data and apps, push-to-talk calls, PBX calls and secure messaging**.

 [Learn more about Workforce Connect](https://www.zebra.com/us/en/products/software/mobile-computers/workforce-connect.html)

 -----

 ### WorryFree Wi-Fi Analyzer
-Wi-Fi analysis and troubleshooting tool designed to examine Wi-Fi issues from a mobile device to help bring about a solution.
+**Wi-Fi analysis and troubleshooting tool examines Wi-Fi issues** from a mobile device to help bring about a solution.
 Background tool performs real-time analysis of data and voice issues such as device coverage and roaming, end-to-end connectivity and RF networking.
 Also performs logging and packet capture.

 [Learn more about WFW Analyzer](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/worryfree-wifi.html).

 -----

 ### Zebra Volume Control
-Add, delete and replace Audio Profiles and select an Audio Profile as the device default.
+**Add, delete and replace Audio Profiles** and select an Audio Profile as the device default.
 Can modify the permanent the "Factory Preset" Audio Profile and control the Mute and Vibrate states of the device, which are independent of all audio streams and Audio Profiles.

 [Learn more about Zebra Volume Control](/mx/audiovoluimgr)